Introduction

 \end{align*}

-Calculate the above formula and update the cluster center of gravity.
+and update the cluster centroids.

-Implementation of the k-means method
+Implementation of k-means Clustering

-The first step is to create a dataset for classification.
+First, create the dataset for classification.

 import numpy as np